Constraints on the Physical Properties of GW190814 through Simulations based on DECam Follow-up Observations by the Dark Energy Survey: Sensitivity Analysis

 enables the simulation of light curves of SNe, KNe, and other transients as they would be measured by DECam during observations.
 This process uses a measured or theoretical time-evolving spectrum for the transient object and then accounts for cosmological redshift, Milky Way dust extinction, and the measured observing conditions of the DECam observations such as sky brightness, zeropoints, the point-spread-function of the imager, and CCD noise in the camera.
 The corrected time-evolving spectra are then multiplied by the transmission of the DECam filters and light curves are sampled at epochs matching the cadence of the observations.

 The KN models used in the simulations are from spectral energy distributions derived in \citet{Kasen2017} and parameterize the optical light from a KN by the mass ejected in the explosion, the abundance of lanthanide elements in the ejecta, and the velocity of the ejecta (hereafter $M_{ej}$, $X_{lan}$, and $v_{ej}$).
+These models were chosen because they characterize the optical behavior based on physical properties of the NS ejecta, rather than having a dependence on the geometry or dynamics of the merger itself.
+While other models for KNe and models specific to NSBH mergers exist \citep[among multiple others]{nsbh1, nsbh2, nsbh3}, we find this simple, agnostic, three-component model based on observable properties of NS ejecta to apply well to GW190814.
+In the simplicity of this approach, we make the assumption of either spherically symmetric emission or that the particular component being considered is directed towards Earth.
 We utilize 329 total models, which discretize the parameter space in the ranges 0.001 $M_\sun$ $\leq M_{ej} \leq $ 0.1 $M_\sun$, $0.03 c$ $\leq v_{ej} \leq$ $0.3 c$, and $1\times 10^{-9}$ $\leq X_{lan} \leq$ $1\times 10^{-2}$.
-The simulated KNe are uniformly drawn from this population of models.
+The simulated KNe are uniformly drawn from this population of models, hough the grid which discretizes the parameter space is non-uniform as shown in Figure \ref{fig:KN_efficiency}.
+This non-uniform grid is not believed to have an effect on the physical constraints insofar as the interpolation of model efficiencies between points in the grid is smooth and monotonic.
 As a proxy for the observer-frame explosion time of the simulated KNe, we fix the time the KNe fluxes reach 1 percent of their peak flux to the time of the LVC GW alert and note that this approximation is justified by the rapid rise times of the KNe.
 The simulated KNe are also distributed in redshift according to a polynomial fit of the LVC distance posterior and the cosmology used in this analysis.
 The redshift distribution is constructed independent of spatial information on the sky.
+This approximation is based on the small localization area of GW190814, however for future events with larger localization areas, the volume-rendered luminosity distance distribution should be utilized.

 Because our selection criteria effectively remove all moving objects, known foreground variable stars, and AGN, the most likely remaining contaminants in our data are SNe.
 We therefore use SN simulations to understand the types of SNe passing our selection criteria, as well as the number expected be present in our final candidate sample.
 We simulate type-Ia SNe (SNe-Ia) using templates from \citep{guy2010salt2} and measured volumetric rates from \citep{Dilday_2008}.
 We also simulate core-collapse SNe (SNe-CC) using templates from \citet{Kessler_2010} and volumetric rates from \citet{li2011_rates}.
 The SNe-CC population includes type-Ib, type-Ic, type-Ibc, type-IIP, type-IIN, and type-IIL SNe, and we weight the different sub-types according to their measured volumetric rates.
 Unlike the KN sample, we allow the SNe to have a random observer-frame explosion time that would make them bright enough to observe with DECam during our observing window.
 This explosion time range is implemented by requiring the date of peak flux to be greater than 60 days prior to the LVC GW alert and less than 30 days after it, since the explosion time itself is not well-measured.